 - 1. Diagnostic casts are used to supplement the oral examination by permitting a view of the occlusion from the lingual, as well as from the buccal, aspect.
 Analysis of the existing occlusion is made possible when opposing casts are occluded, as is a study of the possibilities for improvement by occlusal adjustment, occlusal reconstruction, or both.
 The degree of overclosure, the amount of interocclusal space available, and the possibilities of interference with the location of rests may also be determined.
-As was stated previously, opportunities for improvement of the occlusal scheme, by occlusal adjustment or occlusal reconstruction, are best evaluated by analysis and modification of mounted diagnostic casts.
-Such procedures often include diagnostic waxing to determine the possibility of enhancing the occlusion before definitive treatment is begun (Figure 12-4).
+As stated previously, opportunities for improvement of the occlusal scheme, by occlusal adjustment or occlusal reconstruction, are best evaluated by analysis and modification of mounted diagnostic casts.
+Such procedures often include diagnostic waxing to determine the possibility of enhancing the occlusion before definitive treatment is begun (Figure 13-4).
 In other words, diagnostic casts permit the dentist to plan ahead to avoid undesirable compromises in the treatment being given a patient. - 2.
 Diagnostic casts are used to permit a topographic survey of the dental arch that is to be restored by means of a removable partial denture.
-The cast of the arch in question may be surveyed individually with a cast surveyor to determine the parallelism or lack of parallelism of tooth surfaces involved, and to establish their influence on the design of the removable partial denture.
+The cast of the arch in question may be surveyed individually with a cast surveyor to determine the parallelism or lack of parallelism of tooth surfaces involved and to establish their influence on the design of the removable partial denture.
 The principal considerations in studying the parallelism of tooth and tissue surfaces of each dental arch are to determine the need for mouth preparation: (a) proximal tooth surfaces, which can be made parallel to serve as guiding planes; (b) retentive and nonretentive areas of the abutment teeth; (c) areas of interference with placement and removal; and (d) esthetic effects of the selected path of insertion.
 From such a survey, a path of placement may be selected that will satisfy requirements for parallelism and retention to the best mechanical, functional, and esthetic advantage.
-Then mouth preparations may be planned accordingly. - Diagnostic casts are used to permit a logical and comprehensive presentation to the patient of present and future restorative needs, as well as of the hazards of future neglect.
-Occluded and individual diagnostic casts can be
+Then mouth preparations may be planned accordingly. - 3.
+Diagnostic casts are used to permit a logical and comprehensive presentation to the patient of present and future restorative needs, as well as of the hazards of future neglect.
+Occluded and individual diagnostic casts can be used to point out to the patient (a) evidence of tooth migration and the existing results of such migration; (b) effects of further tooth migration; (c) loss of occlusal support and its consequences; (d) hazards of traumatic occlusal contacts; and (e) cariogenic and periodontal implications of further neglect.
+Treatment planning actually may be accomplished with the patient present so that economic considerations may be discussed.
+Such use of diagnostic casts permits justification of the problems involved and of the treatment needed.
+Inasmuch as mouth rehabilitation

-FIGURE 12-4 A, Following mounting of the diagnostic casts, tooth arrangement for the mandibular occlusal plane requirements can be accomplished.
+FIGURE 13-4 A, Following mounting of the diagnostic casts, tooth arrangement for the mandibular occlusal plane requirements can be accomplished.
 B, Following placement of the maxillary anterior teeth in an ideal position, diagnostic arrangement of occlusion results in a space posterior to surveyed crown #27.
 If such a finding were objectionable, alternative arrangements could be investigated.
 This is not possible unless a diagnostic workup is completed.
 C, Occlusion of the mandibular removable partial denture will be enhanced by improving the maxillary posterior occlusal plane of the super-erupted molars.